mingislight/mingislight.github.io/_posts/2024-02-14-driver-behavior-computer-vision.md

 ![Driver Behavior Classification Overview](/assets/img/driver-behavior-classification.png)

+## Why This Matters

+Driver distraction is one of the leading causes of accidents.
+In those moments, **seconds decide lives**.

+Our goal was simple: build an AI system that spots distraction or fatigue in real time so drivers can be alerted before it’s too late.

 ---

-## Driver Behavior Distraction — Why It Matters

-Driver distraction is one of the leading causes of accidents worldwide.
-In high-risk moments, **seconds decide lives**.
-Our goal: build an AI system that spots distraction or fatigue in real time so drivers can be alerted before it’s too late.

----

-## 3-Minute Thesis Presentation
+## From Research to Stage

-This project was the focus of my **3-Minute Thesis presentation**, where I explained how computer vision and deep learning can detect driver distraction and drowsiness.
+This work began as my graduate research and became the focus of my **3-Minute Thesis presentation**.
+In three minutes, I shared how computer vision and deep learning can detect driver distraction and drowsiness.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; margin: 20px 0;">
   <iframe